tangjian234/Web_django/Note/ML_Name_Identification/ML_Name_Identification.md

 ### Highlight

+## Objective
+### Name entry recognition (NER)

+- Input : webpage
+- highlighted
+- use article to get webpage text content
+- use spacy for NER :

 ## Use case :

 - As a user , I can automatically highlight the personal names of a webpage [Done]